sammish93/GameEngineFramework/README.md

 1. Navigate to a main() method in your desired java project and import the project using `import GameEngine;`
 2. Create a GameEngine variable using `var game = GameEngine.create();`
 3. Run the game by using `game.run();`

+Note that you will receive a message in the terminal informing you that no encounters are present.
+This is because the framework doesn't provide any encounters, only the means for other developers to create them.
+Listed below is a link to code to an an example of a small game created using TBAGE.

+# Additional Information

+## Javadoc
+Javadoc documentation can be found [here](https://htmlpreview.github.io/?https://github.com/sammish93/GameEngineFramework/blob/main/javadoc/index.html).

+## Example Code
+An example of the code required (together with descriptive comments) to create a simple game featuring many of the framework's functionality can be found [here](/example/Main.java).

 ## Frequently Asked Questions